gilch/hissp/docs/style_guide.rst

 Lisp traditionally uses margin comments instead (as described below), but this inline style is also common in Clojure.

+Avoid obtuse abbreviations just to make a comment fit in line.
+When a comment needs to be longer to be clear, use a different comment style instead.

 Margin Comments ;X
 ++++++++++++++++++